lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

-from any view space orthonormal frame to any clip coordinate frame by first defining the matrix in a specially chosen coordinate chart, and then show that one can construct any other one by using the appropriate orthogonal transformations and changes of orientation to map from the desired view space coordinate system to the canonical one on one side, and mapping from the canonical clip coordinate system to the desired clip coordinate system using the same process.
-This result shows that perspective and orthographic projections are indeed coordinate-independent transformations.
-In future work, it would be desirable to find a way to define the transformations directly in a more geometrical fashion without mentioning any coordinate systems, and then the particular matrices would fall out going to other direction.
+from any view space orthonormal frame to any clip coordinate frame by first defining the matrix in a specially chosen coordinate chart, and then show that one can construct any other one by using the appropriate orthogonal transformations and changes of orientation to map from the desired view coordinate system to the canonical one on one side, and mapping from the canonical clip coordinate system to the desired clip coordinate system using the same process.
+This result shows that perspective and orthographic projections are indeed coordinate independent transformations.

 ## Application Of The Canonical Transformations For Deriving Specific Situations